chrischow/dataandstuff/_posts/2018-09-03-hdb-feature-engineering-i.md

 ![](../graphics/2018-09-03-hdb-feature-engineering-i/plot6.png)

-That looks nice, bunt note that a large majority of observations will fall under bins 2 and 3 (orange and green).
+That looks nice, but note that a large majority of observations will fall under bins 2 and 3 (orange and green).
 Increasing the number of fixed-width bins will not help much, because we will still have bins with large concentrations near the center and bins with low concentrations at the fringes.
 Hence, we turn to quantile binning.

 ### B. Quantile Binning
 Quantile binning splits the data into *n* equal portions.
 In other words, we create bins with approximately the same number of observations in them.
 Let's split the data into four quantiles: